lmc-eu/spirit-design-system/README.md

 ## Usage

-Now you can use Twig components with HTML-like syntax in your Symfony project.
+Now you can use Twig components with JSX-like syntax in your Symfony project.
 You only need to remember that, unlike in HTML, component tags must always start with a capital letter:

 ```html
 <ComponentName attr="value">Some other content</ComponentName>